 Cost: Rs.50 for 100gm of Jalebi; Rs.25 for Matter Samosa

 Remember to shop for spices and dry-fruits at Asia’s largest wholesale spice market – Khari Baoli, before you head out of the famed Chandni Chowk area of Old Delhi.

-And, I am going to keep updating this post on Vegetarian food tour of Chandni Chowk, as and when I try, test and taste some more delicacies from the umpteen outlets tucked away in the alleys and ginnels of Old Delhi!
+And, I am going to keep updating this post with the best street food in Chandni Chowk, as and when I try, test, and taste some more delicacies from the umpteen outlets tucked away in the alleys and ginnels of Old Delhi!

-Do’s and Don’ts in Chandni Chowk
+Dos and Don’ts in Chandni Chowk

 - Wear comfortable walking shoes on walking tours.
 You may have to walk for 2-3 hours depending on the pit-stops.